The History and Origins of E-Cigarettes and Vaping

 - Smoker’s thought it tasted like charcoal.

-- Public health officials argued it should be regulated as a drug (an argument which also nearly lead to the e-cigarette being banned).
+- Public health officials argued it should be regulated as a drug (the same argument which nearly led to the e-cigarette being banned).

 The Dream That Lead to the E-Cigarette